Dosage & Administration

 The recommended dosage in adults is:

-The recommended dosage in pediatric patients 6 to 17 years is:
+The recommended dosage in pediatric patients:

-The recommended dosage of LINZESS is 290 mcg orally once daily.
+The recommended dosage of LINZESS in pediatric patients 6 years of age and older is 72 mcg orally once daily.

-The recommended dosage of LINZESS is 72 mcg orally once daily.
+The recommended dosage of LINZESS in pediatric patients 6 years of age and older is 72 mcg orally once daily.

-2.2 Preparation and Administration Instructions
+Administration Instructions (

 • Take LINZESS on an empty stomach, at least 30 minutes prior to a meal, at approximately the same time each day.